microsoft/vscode-docs/docs/java/java-serverless.md

 - Create, delete, start, stop and restart Azure Function Apps.
 - JSON Intellisense for `function.json`, `host.json` and `proxies.json` files.

 In this tutorial, we will leverage this extension to create the serverless function.
 For a more command line Maven-centric experience, you can also check out the [Maven Functions Tutorial](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-create-first-java-maven).
-The Java support of this extension leverages a lot from our [Maven Plugin for Azure Functions](https://github.com/Microsoft/azure-maven-plugins/tree/master/azure-functions-maven-plugin).
+The Java support of this extension leverages a lot from the [Maven Plugin for Azure Functions](https://github.com/Microsoft/azure-maven-plugins/tree/master/azure-functions-maven-plugin).

-To install the Functions extension, open the Extension view by pressing `kb(workbench.view.extensions)` and search for `azure functions` to filter the results.
-Select the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.
+To install the Azure Functions extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for `azure functions` to filter the results.
+Select the Microsoft [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.

 ## Generate a new Functions project